 You are here

 Panchkula has sufficient number of schools and colleges to cater to the needs of the local population.
-However, growing up in families of industrial laborers and migrants, education beyond 10th grade seemed like nothing more than a dream for girls from socially and economically backward sections.
+However, growing up in families of small farmers, industrial laborers and migrants, education beyond 10th grade seemed like nothing more than a dream for girls from socially and economically backward sections.